• Skip to primary navigation

 How To Freeze

-3. Place the bags in an airtight container and store up to 2 months.
+4. Place the freezer bag into the freezer, label with the date, and store up to 2 months.

 How To Reheat

 Love bread pudding?
-Check out this Buttermilk Bread Pudding!
+Check out this Buttermilk Bread Pudding and French Toast Casserole!

 Love pumpkin?
 Check out these recipes!